kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             Support for a Morello Linux environment is still under development.

-            ### Initial Proof of Concept Linux environment: Expected end of 2021 (on FVP)
-            * Based around CHERI LLVM/Clang toolchain & Morello ACK.
-Provides a prototype (shimmed) musl libC port and hello world userspace example integrated into a standard (A64) rootfs.
-            * This provides a starting point for incremental enhancements targeting both the Morello hardware and FVP platforms.
+            An initial prototype Linux development environment is available to support the Morello board.
+This is built using the existing Morello LLVM toolchain and includes a purecap musl libC port and applications integrated into a standard (64-bit) rootfs.
+A second software release in the first half of 2022 will provide a more complete rootfs and transitional PCuABI implementation: Introducing a Morello Kernel into a standard (64-bit) Debian distribution.
+An expanding purecap userspace world can then gradually be built up inside a chroot.
+Both Linux environments will allow native (Arm on Arm) development on the Morello board.

             ### Examples of planned work packages, 2022 onwards:

-            * Initial Linux environment support for hardware platform (and support for native compilation)
             * Further evolution of musl libC support & purecap userspace application ports
             * Staged introduction of Morello Kernel PCuABI features
             * Introduction of a Morello GCC/GlibC based environment
             * Proof of concept work to demonstrate a Morello aware Distro framework

-            Further information on the timeline for ongoing work in the Morello Kernel and the use of libshim in C libraries is available below.
+            Further information on ongoing work in the Morello Kernel and the use of libshim in C libraries is available below.

             ## CheriBSD